Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$file.source` is the name of the file to be copied from, specified as either a relative or absolute file path or file: [URI].
+* `$file.source` is the name of the file to be copied from, specified as either a relative or absolute file path or `file:` [URI].
-* `$file.target` is the name of the file to be copied to, specified as either a relative or absolute file path or file: [URI].
-If the target file already exists, it will be overwritten or appended to, depending on the `$mode` selected, with the source file content.
+* `$file.target` is the name of the file to be copied to, specified as either a relative or absolute file path or `file:` [URI].
+If the target file already exists, it will be overwritten or appended to, depending on the `$file.mode` selected, with the source file content.
 * `$file.mode` determines what to do when the target file already exists.
 Defaults to `create` if not specified.
   * `append` will append the given content to the file if it already exists.
+  * `create` will throw an exception if the file already exists.
   * `write` will overwrite the file with the given content if it already exists.
-  * `create` will throw an exception if the file already exists.

 ---